Pujols’ 3 hits, 3 RBIs power streaking Halos past Astros 9-6

 Astros: Carlos Correa and Aledmys Diaz began rehab assignments with Triple-A Round Rock.
 Correa has been out since May 27 with a broken rib, but could return next week.

 Angels: Trout left Sunday’s game after two innings, but the two-time AL MVP said he didn’t think the injury was serious.
 An MRI exam Monday revealed what the Angels called “a small strain in his right calf.”
+Trout hopes to play Tuesday.
+“I wanted to be out there, but the training staff didn’t think it was a good idea,” he said.

 UP NEXT

 Andrew Heaney (1-3, 5.18 ERA) takes the mound for the Angels for the second time since the death of Skaggs, his best friend.
-The Astros hadn’t announced a starter.
+Hinch said the Astros will call up a pitcher from the minors.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports